FORENSIC VIDEO ENHANCEMENT

 We also offer image enhancement services to our clients.
 Image enhancement, or image clarification, is any process intended to improve the visual appearance of an image (“6.1 ASTM E2825-19 Standard Guide for Forensic Digital Image Processing“).
-Images can be enhanced or clarified for courtroom use to assist the trier of fact in making determinations about the subjects, objects or events contained within them.
-Images extracted from video recordings can also be enhanced for courtroom use.
+Images enhanced or clarified for courtroom use assist the trier of fact in making determinations about the subjects, objects or events contained within them.
+Images extracted from video recordings are also enhanced for courtroom use.

 When we enhance images, we use the same methodology that we apply to video enhancement investigations.
 The goal of image enhancement is to clarify the image using non destructive techniques.
 This is important to preserve pixel quality and ultimately improve the clarity of the digital image.

 Each investigation is unique, which means no two videos require the same enhancement process.
 Surveillance video enhancement, or CCTV video enhancement, is the most common type of investigation we perform.
 We also enhance law enforcement dash camera videos, body worn cameras, smart phone or mobile video recordings, and many more.
 We often provide audio and video enhancement simultaneously when recordings require voice enhancement.

 The highest quality version of the evidence is the most important ingredient to the scientific process.
 This yields the highest success rate throughout the investigation.
 If the analog or digital video recording is re-compressed, the success of the enhancement is limited.